adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/introduction.md

 ##### Problems before containers
 1) Application component and services being incompatible with underlying OS.
 2) Compatibility between services, libraries and dependencies on the OS.
-3) Compatibility checks had to be make during every component upgrade AKA matrix from hell.
+3) Compatibility checks had to be made during every component upgrade AKA matrix from hell.
 4) On-boarding a new developer / setting up a local instance was difficult.

 ##### With docker